nocalhost/nocalhost.github.io/docs/config/config-spec-en.md

 ## [Enhance Configuration](config-enhance.md)

-The second type is enhance configuration, which is independent of the development container, including:
+The second part is enhance configuration, which is independent of the development container, including:

  - The source code directory for git
- - Whether to automatically turn on the port forwarding after entering development mode
+ - Whether to automatically turn on the port forwarding after entering `DevMode`
  - File synchronization configuration, including the synchronizing pattern and the ignoring pattern

 :::tip Quickview